 My Hermes complaints

-Hermes works closely with the companies that they delivery for and therefore want you to have a great experience from the minute you select ‘order’ to when your delivery arrives at your door.
-Hermes will therefore offer the opportunity for any complaint to be fully investigated by an adviser, if you are not happy with the level of service you have received from them.
-Hermes has a job to act as a middle man and whilst the quality and quantity of a product you are receiving is not the fault of Hermes (same goes for what’s actually inside the parcel), whether it arrives on time and the condition in which it arrives is usually the work of the courier.
+Hermes works closely with the companies that they deliver for and therefore want you to have a great experience from the minute you select ‘order’ to when your delivery arrives at your door.
+Hermes will, therefore, offer the opportunity for any complaint to be fully investigated by an adviser if you are not happy with the level of service you have received from them.
+Hermes has a job to act as a middleman and whilst the quality and quantity of a product you are receiving is not the fault of Hermes (same goes for what’s actually inside the parcel), whether it arrives on time and the condition in which it arrives is usually the work of the courier.
 If you feel that your parcel has not arrived in a condition that you would expect, or that your parcel was left somewhere irresponsible, please call the complaints line.

 Hermes delivery complaints

 Call the Hermes delivery complaints line on the number 0843 557 5423 where they can help resolve your complaints regarding the delivery of your package.